zrcoder/dsgo/README.md

 # dsGo
-data structures impletioned with Go
+Data structures impletioned with Go
 ### `base` or `safe`?
 we give 2 versions of each data structrue, thread safe or not safe, api is just the same. for example:
 ```
-// this is a base set
+// a base set
 github.com/zrcoder/dsGo/base/set

 // a thread safe set
 github.com/zrcoder/dsGo/safe/set
 ```
-the base version usually performances better than the safe version <br>
+the base version usually performances better than the safe one <br>
 and the safe version usually used for concurrent scenes
 ### our data structures
 [queue](base/queue)